Update for 2019

 Connecting the Classroom to the WOW

-Lesson plans connecting the WOW mobile exhibits to current learning standards are available HERE.
+Lesson plans connecting the WOW exhibits to learning standards are available HERE.
 These lesson plans connect the exhibits with Common Core and Next Generation Science Standards and were created by classroom teachers.
 The lesson plans are designed for students in grades 4 through 6.
 The lesson plans were created under the guidance of the science curriculum specialists from the Shelby County Schools system.

-Students will create an aquifer in a cup and use representations of pollutants to determine how contaminants can affect the quality of the Memphis aquifer's drinking water.
+Students will create an aquifer in a cup and use representations of pollutants to determine how contaminants can affect the quality of the Memphis aquifer's water.

 The Water Cycle